rish-16/Stylus.js/README.md

 ## Usage

 #### Adding styles to your element
 To style an element, create a new instantiation of the `Stylus()` class that takes in a parameter of an elements name.
-The parameter can be an elements `class` or `id`.
+The parameter can be a `class` or `id` name.

 You can use the `addStyle()` method on your element that takes in a dictionary containing its style properties.